Infrared saunas are the latest buzz in the world of steam and sauna. You simply can't ignore the word around these on the internet.

 The difference is for you to see.

-The national average cost of a home sauna is $6000.
-While it may look like a huge investment upfront, you can recover the amount in terms of energy savings on sauna sessions.
+The national average cost of a home sauna is $6000, which is way more affordable than making a steam room in your home.
+While And even though it may look like a huge investment up front, you can recover the amount in terms of energy savings on sauna sessions.

 Also, a home sauna is a great way to increase your property's resale value.
-That's because sauna room features like a sauna heater carry a significant return on investment.
+That's because sauna room features like a sauna heater, wood used in sauna walls and floors, fixtures with LED sauna lights etc., carry a significant return on investment.

 What about sauna room maintenance, you may ask?